Nochala/PremiumDeluxeMotorsport_Enhanced/README.md

 - Updated the project to ScriptHookVDotNet V3
 - Changed UI sprite texture
 - Updated vehicle list for latest GTA V Updates
-- Overall stability has been improved
+- Overall stability has been greatly improved
--
+- Added mouse support for selecting UI options with the mouse

 ### [ Planned Upcoming Features ]
 - Controller support
 - Sell vehicles at Premium Deluxe Motorsport